thisisjab/django_htmx/README.md

-# django_htmx
+# Todo List with Django

-A todo list project using django to get your hands dirty with htmx.
+This is a simple todo list I have built using django and htmx.